varadp2000/rtcamp_xkcd/README.md

 - Enter proper details in ```.htaccess```
 - Import ```db_schema.sql``` to get DB Strcture
 - Use ```cron``` file to get the cronjob
+- Add Auth Password setted on server in emply double quotes in cron config
 - Cron Settings: ```0,5,10,15,20,25,30,35,40,45,50,50,55 * * * * ```

 ## Getting Started